 The craggy, wooded slopes of the Serra da Arrábida rise above a dramatic coastline – a region that since 1976 has been protected as the Parque Natural da Arrábida.
-Home to wildcats, polecats, badgers, buzzards and eagles, the area has remained more or less off the tourist map.
-It’s a stunningly beautiful area, dotted with cove beaches.
+Home to polecats, badgers, buzzards and eagles, the area has long remained more or less off the tourist map.
+It’s a stunningly beautiful area, dotted with white-sand cove beaches.
 The best beach hereabouts is Galapos, a beautifully positioned bay with calm waters, located near to the tiny harbor village of Portinho da Arrábida.

-Galapos © Nuno Carraca/Shutterstock
+Galapos beach © Nuno Carraca/Shutterstock

-10. Porto Côvo's beaches, Alentejo
+10. Porto Côvo, Alentejo